Hoonie-O/CAB302_PeerPracticeManager/UserStories.md

 ---

 ### Acceptance Criteria
-- Passwords are never stored or logged in plain text.
-- A hashing utility/service is implemented using an industry-standard algorithm (e.g., bcrypt or Argon2):
+- Given a user registers, when their password is stored, then it is hashed using a secure algorithm (e.g., bcrypt or Argon2) and never saved in plain text.
-- Generates a unique salt per password.
-- Uses a configurable work factor (e.g., bcrypt cost rounds) set via config/env.
-- Exposes two methods: hash(plainPassword) and verify(plainPassword, storedHash).
-- UserManagement.register() hashes the password before persisting the user.
-- Login flow (or a test double) uses verify to check credentials; comparison is constant-time (via library).
-- Unit tests:
-- Hashing produces different hashes for the same input (due to salting).
-- verify returns true for correct password and false for wrong password.
+- Given the hashing utility is used, when the same password is hashed twice, then the results differ due to unique salts.
+- Given a user logs in, when the password is verified, then the correct password returns true and an incorrect password returns false.
-- Work factor is read from config and can be adjusted without code changes.
+- Given configuration exists, when the work factor (e.g., cost rounds) is updated in settings, then the hashing adjusts without requiring code changes.
-- No plaintext password ever leaves the boundary (no logs, exceptions, or API responses).
+- Given logging is enabled, when passwords are processed, then no plain text password ever appears in logs, exceptions, or API responses.
-- Backward-compatibility note (comment/README) describes how to migrate hashes if the algorithm/cost changes later.
-- Security check: dependency versions are pinned and reviewed; default cost set to a sensible value for current environment.
+- Given the system evolves, when hashing algorithms or cost factors change, then documentation describes how to migrate existing hashes.
+- Given tests are run, when hashing and verification are executed, then they confirm salting, correct verification, and rejection of invalid passwords.